PurdueRCAC/AnvilOps/backend/README.md

 A kubeconfig file is needed to manage resources through the Kubernetes API.
 Specify the file by setting `KUBECONFIG` environment variable to its path.
 In development, if `KUBECONFIG` is not set, a kubeconfig file will be loaded from `$HOME/.kube`.
 In production, set the key `kubeconfig` in the secret `kube-auth` to the kubeconfig file.

+### Registry API

+AnvilOps expects the environment variable `DELETE_REPO_USER` to be set to credentials of an account with repository delete permissions from the project containing apps on AnvilOps.
+The format is `user:password`, base64-encoded.

 ## Running

 **Note**: We're using Node.js's new TypeScript type stripping support, which requires Node.js version 23.6 or higher.
 When running the server manually, make sure to pass the `--experimental-strip-types` flag.
 If you can't update Node.js, use [`ts-node`](https://typestrong.org/ts-node/docs/usage).